Policy Brief: Climate Change and Idaho: A Scientific Assessment

 This paper provides Idaho-specific climate information to help inform lawmakers so that they can craft the best possible climate-related policies on behalf of the people of Idaho.

-During an Idaho House Environment, Energy, and Technology Committee hearing on March 6, 2019, legislators passed a resolution authorizing an interim legislative committee “to study the effects of climate variability on Idaho’s state agencies that are responsible for resource management” and to make appropriate recommendations to address climate issues.
-Following the hearing, Idaho Gov. Brad Little asserted climate change “is real” and “a big deal.”
+During an Idaho House Environment, Energy, and Technology Committee hearing in March 2019, legislators proposed creating an interim legislative committee “to study the effects of climate variability on Idaho’s state agencies that are responsible for resource management” and to make appropriate recommendations to address climate issues.
+That proposal, though unsuccessful, was spurred by comments made by Idaho Gov. Brad Little two months earlier suggesting that climate change “is real” and “a big deal.”

 This paper provides Idaho-specific climate information to help inform lawmakers so that they can craft the best possible climate-related policies on behalf of the people of Idaho.
 The paper will provide information on the following topics: